serverless/serverless/docs/providers/aws/guide/plugins.md

 The `options` object will be passed in as the second parameter to the constructor of your plugin.

 In it, you can optionally add a `shortcut` property, as well as a `required` property.
 The Framework will return an error if a `required` Option is not included.
+You can also set a `default` property if your option is not required.

 **Note:** At this time, the Serverless Framework does not use parameters.